Calle Cinco de Mayo No. 300, Centro, Oaxaca City

 Built beginning in 1540, under the guidance of Dominican Bishop Bernardo de Albuquerque, and still possessed of an ancient and sacred grace preserved in each elegant archway and faded fresco, this Spanish baroque masterpiece was originally the Convent of Saint Catalina de Siena, home to 400 cloistered nuns.
 Before becoming a hotel, the ex–convent's sunshine–splashed labyrinth of courtyards, gardens, passageways and chapels was home to a prison, police precinct, art school, night school, and craftsman society.
 Finally, in 1972, it was transformed into an upscale hotel: the Stouffer Presidente.

-El Camino Real took over the property in 1994, refurbishing its faded beauty under the guidance of INAH (Mexico's National Institute of History and Anthropology), whose strict preservation requirements have rendered this hotel one of the world's most beautiful places to stay.
-To be sure, this commitment to authenticity has compromised some amenities; for instance, Camino Real is forbidden from permanently adapting rooms for wheelchair use, and must instead rely on removable ramps and regular-sized bathrooms for those guests.
+It was purchased by the hotel group Camino Real (the hotel was previously called Camino Real Oaxaca and has been re-baptized as a Quinta Real under the same brand) in 1994, who refurbished its faded beauty under the guidance of INAH (Mexico's National Institute of History and Anthropology), whose strict preservation requirements have rendered this hotel one of the world's most beautiful places to stay.
+To be sure, this commitment to authenticity has compromised some amenities; for instance, the hotel is forbidden from permanently adapting rooms for wheelchair use, and must instead rely on removable ramps and regular–sized bathrooms for those guests.
 Some of the less expensive rooms are also rather small and dark, suited to the chaste and humble tastes of maidens who once slept here long ago.

 There are five types of room, priced according to size and view.
 The exterior rooms, with enormous windows (2x3m) that open almost immediately onto the street, are less expensive and often quite noisy.
 It's worth a few extra dollars to enjoy quieter rooms that open onto the hotel's manifold gardens and courtyards.
 The most beautiful of these courtyards features an ancient and exquisite stone fountain, Los Lavaderos (the laundry), where the nuns once washed their simple robes in water that still cascades down the mountains via the city's old aqueducts.
 Today, the staff fills each basin with fresh white cala lilies.